-- Low price products that easily encourages customers add them.
+- Low-price products that easily encourage customers to add them.

-- No need of a pop-up to show the offer.
+- No need for a pop-up to show the offer.

-- No redirecting customers to any other page and disrupt their flow.
+- No redirecting customers to any other page and disrupting their flow.

 Advantages of using upsell over order bump

-- Usually happens on the “thank you page” where customer is vulnerable to purchase again.
+- Usually happens on the “Thank you page” where the customer is vulnerable to purchase again.

 - Can be a one-click upsell, so the customer doesn’t need to enter their credit card details again.

-StoreApps’ Order Bump is the most easy thing to set-up on your WooCommerce store.
-You can set-up your order bump within a minute.
+StoreApps’ Order Bump is the easiest thing to set up on your WooCommerce store.
+You can set it up within a minute.

-The best part – For existing users, simply update to the latest version of Smart Offers to get order bump feature.
+The best part – Order Bump is included as part of our Smart Offers plugin.
+For existing users, simply update to the latest version of Smart Offers to get order bump feature.

-And if you heard about Smart Offers for the first time, Smart Offers is a WooCommerce plugin to create offers like upsell, cross-sell, one-time, BOGO, etc.
+And if you heard about Smart Offers for the first time, Smart Offers is a WooCommerce order bump plugin to create offers like upsells, upsell order bumps, cross-sell, one-time, BOGO, etc.

-You also get powerful targeting rules, offer dashboard to track your revenue made from offers, flexibility to create offer without coding and a lot more.
+You also get powerful targeting rules, an offer dashboard to track your revenue made from offers, flexibility to create offers without coding and a lot more.

-Top 6 Order Bump ideas proven for success (with examples)
+Top five WooCommerce order bump ideas proven for success (with examples)

-I know this may be a little difficult, So, I have compiled a list of best 6 ideas of using order bump offer on your WooCommerce store:
+I know this may be a little difficult, So, I have compiled a list of five order bump ideas that can work wonders.